How To Evaluate A Logarithm

 Example: Evaluate log<sub>10</sub>(200/2).
 Using the quotient rule: log<sub>10</sub>(200/2) = log<sub>10</sub>100 = 2 (since 10<sup>2</sup> = 100)

-These properties enable the simplification of intricate logarithmic expressions, making evaluation significantly easier.
+These properties enable the simplification of detailed logarithmic expressions, making evaluation significantly easier Simple, but easy to overlook.
+That alone is useful..

 3. Using a Calculator: